A Foodie Guide to Duqm

 Made from tripe (stomach lining) and pluck (lungs), this stew is only for adventurous eaters.
 It’s a festive recipe, and is usually prepared around Eid Al Fitr and Eid Al Adha.
 If you don’t mind the texture, you’ll adore this fragrant dish, which is spiced with garlic, ginger, cloves, cardamom, black pepper, cinnamon and nutmeg.

-The Omani answer to a biryani, machboos or maqbous is made from saffron-scented basmati rice, cooked with spicy meat.
+The Omani answer to a biryani, majboos or machboos is made from saffron-scented basmati rice, cooked with spicy meat.
 Elsewhere in the Arab Peninsula the dish is sometimes called kabsa, but involves the same flavors and cooking methods.
 The spice mix varies from restaurant to restaurant, and town to town, but typically involves saffron, black pepper, cardamom, cloves, cinnamon, bay leaves, nutmeg, and black lime.
-Machboos is often served with a topping of sliced almonds and sultanas.
+Majboos is often served with a topping of sliced almonds or cashews and sultanas.

 Sakhana is a thick soup, with sweet flavors that will likely surprise and delight those whose palates are used to western ingredients.
 Wheat, date molasses, and milk are combined to create this dish, which many Omanis choose to break their fast with during Ramadan.

 Omani halwa is more than just a sweet; it’s a symbol of hospitality and friendship.
-Usually it’s served when you pop round to visit someone at home, but can also be produced in restaurants, souks and cafés.
-A rich, dense sweet, it’s textually similar to European nougat.
+Usually it’s served when you pop round to visit someone at home, but can also be produced in restaurants, souqs and cafés.
+It is rich, dense and sweet, and it’s textually similar to European nougat.
 Often filled with nuts, cardamom, saffron, rose water, and other aromatic Arabic spices, halwa is the perfect accompaniment to a cup of hot, strong Arabic coffee.